WordPress Plugins For Managing WordPress Post Revisions

 (Optimize Database after Deleting Revisions – WordPress Plugin)

 This plugin is similar to the one described above.
-It not only lets you delete unnecessary revisions of pages and posts (with the added option of keeping a specific number of the most recent revisions) and lets you perform a one-click WordPress database optimization routine, it also lets you perform the following maintenance tasks:
+It not only lets you prune redundant post and page revisions (with the option of keeping a specific number of your most recent revisions) and lets you perform a one-click table cleaning and optimization maintenance routine, it also lets you perform the following:

 - Delete unused tags

-- Exclude selected pages/posts and tables from optimization
+- Exclude selected posts/pages and tables from optimization

 - And more!

-(Optimize Database after Deleting Revisions Plugin – Settings Screen)
+(Optimize Database after Deleting Revisions Plugin For WordPress – Settings Panel)

-In addition to performing tasks such as deleting redundant post and page revisions and performing database cleaning and optimization routines, WP Optimize also lets you perform maintenance tasks like:
+In addition to performing tasks such as removing redundant page and post revisions and performing table optimization maintenance, WP Optimize also lets you perform the following maintenance tasks:

 - Clean up auto draft posts

-- View database table statistics (e.g. how much space has been cleared
+- View database table statistics (e.g. how much space can be optimized

 - And more!